 The market for carbon credits purchased voluntarily (rather than for compliance purposes) is important for other reasons, too.
 Voluntary carbon credits direct private financing to climate-action projects that would not otherwise get off the ground.
 These projects can have additional benefits such as biodiversity protection, pollution prevention, public-health improvements, and job creation.
 Carbon credits also support investment into the innovation required to lower the cost of emerging climate technologies.
 And scaled-up voluntary carbon markets would facilitate the mobilization of capital to the Global South, where there is the most potential for economical nature-based emissions-reduction projects.

 Given the demand for carbon credits that could ensue from global efforts to reduce greenhouse-gas emissions, it’s apparent that the world will need a voluntary carbon market that is large, transparent, verifiable, and environmentally robust.
 Today’s market, though, is fragmented and complex.
 Some credits have turned out to represent emissions reductions that were questionable at best.
 Limited pricing data make it challenging for buyers to know whether they are paying a fair price, and for suppliers to manage the risk they take on by financing and working on carbon-reduction projects without knowing how much buyers will ultimately pay for carbon credits.
-In this article, which is based on McKinsey’s research for a new report by the TSVCM, we look at these issues and how market participants, standard-setting organizations, financial institutions, market-infrastructure providers, and other constituencies might address them to scale up the voluntary carbon market.
+In this article, which is based on McKinsey’s research for a new report by the TSVCM, we look at these issues and how market participants, standard-setting organisations, financial institutions, market-infrastructure providers, and other constituencies might address them to scale up the voluntary carbon market.